ronaldvendelmans/citysdk-ld/README.md

 Configuration
 -------------

 1. Complete the `development.sh` and `production.sh` configurations in the
     `config/local` directory.

 2. To generate JSON versions of the development and production configurations run

         [local]$ ./scripts/create_config.sh

-3. Enter the host name of the production machine into `config/local/production_hostname.txt`.

 Deployment